 The City of Richmond operates under a Mayor Administrator-Council form of government.
 City Hall is located at 205 Summit Street, in downtown Richmond.

 An eight-member Council, chaired by the Mayor, presides over the city and meets twice a month at 6:30PM on the second and fourth Tuesday in the City Hall Council Chambers.
-The first meeting is now a work session.

 Under Richmond’s form of government, City Council members are elected to two-year terms on a rotating basis with two representatives elected from each of four wards.
 The Mayor is elected at large to a four-year term.
 The mayor presides over the City Council meetings and Council members elect a mayor pro-tem, who presides over meetings when the mayor is unavailable to attend.